Medsaad/udac-ev-demographics-analysis/Readme.md

 # EV Analytics

-This analytics DAG extracts EV purchases dta across united states and clean these data and add them together in one Redshift table to be ready for geographic analytics.
+This analytics DAG extracts EV purchases data across united states in 2020 and clean these data and add them together in one Redshift table to be ready for geographic analytics.

 # Provided Data